Skip to main content

 Holiday card tree

 Are the holiday cards starting to pile up on the mantle or the refrigerator?
 It can be difficult to find a functional and innovative way to display holiday cards.
 Here’s a fun craft designed to organize all those cheerful missives from friends and family.
 Arrange the cards on the wall, using tape or blue tacky, in the shape of a Christmas tree.
 Start with one card at the top, and two in the next row, working your way down the wall.
 For a twist, find some vintage holiday cards to add to the mix.
-Watch how many guests stop by to admire the holiday card tree and the cool cards.
+Watch how many guests stop by to admire the holiday card tree and the fabulous cards you’ve received this season.

 Twig ornaments